it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/SSAMModel/Security_Service_Usage_Maturity.md

 ### Discussion

-Ideally, at most a single component should be responsible for the configuration of the security service.
+Ideally, a single component is responsible for the configuration of the security service.
 This criteria rewards approaches that centralize the configuration of security services.
+If the security service does not support central configuration, and no wrapper has been written, no credit will be given.

-### Question
+### Questions

 - What component(s) configure the security service?
-- Is the configuration overridden by other components?
+- Is the centralized configuration overridden by other components?

 ### Answer

-- Usually or always configured at point of use (no credit)
+- Usually or always configured at the point of use (no credit)
 - Mostly configured centrally, with some service details configured at point of use (partial credit)
-- Configured centrally, or zero configuration required (full credit)
+- Configured centrally, or no configuration required (full credit)

-## Maturity Level 3 (TBD)
+## Maturity Level 3

-There is strong, functional cohesion in the component(s) which provides the security service.
-It does doing one thing and does it well.
+### Benefit

+### Quality Criteria

+### Discussion

-Questions
+### Questions

+### Answers